 As part of the “Brownbag lunch” series at the Bennett Institute for Public Policy Dr Michaela Valentova held a talk about “Tracking energy and climate investment flows – Climate Investment Capacity 2030”.
 Special focus was put on the importance on climate tracking and on the coverage of investment flows by the NECPs.

-Mapping climate finance: Lessons learnt from Czechia and German at IAEE 2019 from 25-28 August in Ljubljana, Slovenia
+Mapping climate finance: Lessons learned from Czechia and Germany at IAEE 2019 from 25-28 August in Ljubljana, Slovenia

-Dr Michaela Valentova will speak at the 16th European Conference of the International Association for Energy Economics (IAEE) about the similarities and differences of the Czech and German approach towards financing the energy transition.
-Thereby, focusing on lessons learned from the German Climate and Energy Investment Map and how to transfer them to the Czech analysis.
+Dr Michaela Valentova of CVUT spoke at the 16th European Conference of the International Association for Energy Economics (IAEE) about the similarities and differences of the Czech and German approach towards financing the energy transition.
+Thereby, she focused on lessons learned from developing and analyzing German and Czech maps of climate and energy investment.

 Climate and energy investment map of Germany.
 Status Report 2016

-The climate and energy investment map (CEIM) for Germany for the year 2016 prepared as one of our key project outputs contributes to this discussion.
+The report features a climate and energy investment map (CEIM) of Germany prepared for the year 2016.
 Prepared through the evaluation of recent data, the map represents climate and energy investment flows starting from the sources of capital and the relevant intermediaries, through instruments used, and recipient sectors.
 To construct the map, we used a bottom-up approach tracking actual 2016 disbursements at a technology level, aggregating it on sector level and then on country level.
 The German CEIM 2016 is an update of the German climate finance landscape 2010 developed by Climate Policy Initiative and we made our best to compare the results as well as the methodological and data challenges of these assessments.

 Considering the climate-specific investment flows that we were able to trace, we observe a 16% increase in the volume in 2016 (EUR 42.7 billion) relative to 2010 levels (EUR 36.7 billion).
 These volumes reflect the share of incremental investment in energy efficiency (EUR 8.5 billion), the total investment cost of renewable energy deployment (EUR 25.0 billion), and the total investment cost of non-energy-related mitigation and cross-cutting measures (EUR 9.3 billion).
 Relative to 2010 investment, the volume of flows to renewable energies decreased by 6%, while the volume of flows to energy efficiency increased by 18%.
 The private sector accounted for 83% of total investment; the remaining 17% originated in the public sector.
 Similar to 2010, both low-cost debt and grants offered by public actors played an important role in driving private investment in 2016.
 Sectors that attracted the largest share of investment were the buildings sector and the energy generation and transmission sector.